 Use the best quality ingredients you can find, so that they will stand up on their own and create an experience as you consume them, not just sustainance.
 Organic cocoa powder should not be processed with alkali (also called “Dutch-process”) like it’s commercial counterparts.

-1 teaspoon peppermint extract (find clean organic extracts here)
+1/2 teaspoon vanilla extract (find extracts here)

 - In a saucepan, gently heat coconut milk until warm.
 Whisking constantly, gradually add cocoa powder and whisk until completely absorbed.
 Add honey and stir until fully incorporated.
 Add peppermint and vanilla, stirring to combine.